sheed419/alx-system_engineering-devops/0x00-shell_basics/README.md

 7-movethatfile: moves file betty from /tmp to /tmp/my_first_directory
 8-firstdelete: deletes the betty file for /tmp/my_first_directory
 9-firstdirdeletion: deletes my_first_directory in /tmp
+10-back: changes the working directory to the previous one